saralein/saralein.github.io/_posts/2018-02-27-metaspace.md

 **Size**: Maximum metaspace size can be fixed with the `-XX:MaxMetaspaceSize=<NNN>` where `<NNN>` is the maximum amount of space to be allocated for metadata.
 As mentioned above, the max space available could be the total available system memory.
 This is the default if the flag is not set.

 The initial amount of space for metadata can be set with the `-XX:MetaspaceSize=<NNN>` flag.

+As a note, out of memory errors can still occur if the `MaxMetaspaceSize` is set to point which is reached by the metadata.

 **Garbage collection**: When class metadata reaches a certain level (what is referred to as a high-water mark), garbage collection occurs.
 Initially this high-water mark is equal to the `MetaspaceSize`.
 After garbage collection occurs, the high-water mark may be lowered or raised depending on the amount of space freed by the garbage collection.
 The `-XX:MinMetaspaceFreeRatio` and `-XX:MaxMetaspaceFreeRatio` flags are used to specify the min and max free space ratios.
 Per Oracle: